yayalice/jiraToClubhouseCLI/README.md

 Updated by T3db0t to use an external JSON file to map user IDs and project IDs and assorted other improvements.
 See this blog post for more information and a full tutorial: http://log.liminastudio.com/programming/how-and-why-i-switched-from-jira-to-clubhouse

+Updated again by marc-maillard to handle default user, multiple projects, estimates, adding jira sprints as tags on Clubhouse-stories and correctly mapping stories with epics.

 The tool has two modes: `export` and `import`.
 Use `export` to generate a JSON file and `import` to actually send all the data to Clubhouse using your API token.
 Generate an API token from `https://app.clubhouse.io/[your_organization]/settings/account/api-tokens` and make it an environment variable like so: `export CLUBHOUSE_API_TOKEN=asdflkjaseflkjdf`

 Also included are a few utility scripts in Python: `createTestStory.py`, `deleteArchivedStories.py` and `deleteEmptyEpics.py`.
 Use these like so: